Beijing Barn Bibliotheca

 Averill Park, NY

-co-teaching fellow of Arts Letters & Numbers
+co-directing at Arts Letters & Numbers

 The project grew from careful consideration of the mission and vision of CAFA and the principles driving the “Future Unknown” initiative to move art and innovation forward by building linkages to many educational and cultural locations around the globe.